 - Checking for compliance with government regulations.

 Lot tracking vs. Serial tracking: what’s the difference?

 Lot tracking and serial tracking have different purposes in inventory management.

-- Lot tracking can be more cost-effective than serial tracking, as it has lower overhead costs and is less labour-intensive.
+Lot tracking can be more cost-effective than serial tracking, as it has lower overhead costs and is less labor-intensive.

 Lot numbers vs. Stock keeping units (SKUs): what’s the difference?

 Lot numbers are not the only identifiers used for tracking and traceability purposes — there are stock-keeping units, too.
 While they perform similar functions, they are not the same.
 Lot numbers are different from stock keeping units (SKUs), and here is how:

 Lot numbers are used for products in manufacturing, while SKUs are used for retail items.

 A lot number is a number assigned to a batch of goods that have been manufactured by the same manufacturer.
 An SKU is a unique identifier given to an individual item in inventory.